-We have established our girl-led peer education programme, training our Peer Educators to talk about subjects like body confidence, healthy relationships and other issues facing young women.
-And we continue to focus on championing the voices of girls, lobbying the government as part of our Girls Matter campaign and establishing our youth panel, Advocate.
+We have established our girl-led peer education programme, training our peer educators to talk about subjects like body confidence, healthy relationships and other issues facing young women.
+We continue to focus on championing the voices of girls, lobbying the government as part of our Girls Matter campaign and establishing our youth panel, Advocate.

 Girlguiding is still committed to listening to what girls need and delivering new and inspiring opportunities.
 Find out what our members get up to today.